 52, 57, 62, 68, 74, 82, 90, 100kg, +100kg

-*Wrestlers will have the opportunity to weigh in the evening prior to and the morning of the tournament.
+*Wrestlers will have the opportunity to weigh in the evening prior to and the morning of their tournament day.

-All wrestlers will be required to complete a medical check with the tournament physician the morning of the event.
+1. All wrestlers will be required to complete a medical check with the tournament physician at the event.

 *Event medical staff can disqualify any wrestler from competition for any reason

 believed to place the wrestler or his opponent in physical danger including, but